 - Migrate to urban centers seeking a job and a better education.

-- The first dimension is aligned with the competences required by Peru's Ministry of Education.
+- The first dimension is aligned with the competencies required by Peru's Ministry of Education.

-- The second dimension aims to develop competences and skills for students' personal and job performance.
+- The second dimension aims to develop competencies and skills for students' personal and job performance.

 - The third dimension is related to the productive and technical skills required to develop a business plan in students' community.

-These three dimensions are integrated in a training plan for each school.
+These three dimensions are integrated into a training plan for each school.